deereeco/myGrapher/README.md

 ### Quick Start
 1. The app loads with example data - explore the interface
 2. Click "Choose Excel File" to upload your own data
-3. Configure graph type, columns, and filters
+3. Configure graph type, columns, and filters - graph updates automatically
-4. Click "Update Graph" to render
-5. Use "Advanced Options" for overlays and custom hover data
+4. Use "Advanced Options" for overlays and custom hover data
+5. Click "Apply Changes" in the modal to apply overlay/hover settings
+6. Use Undo/Redo buttons to revert mistakes
-6. Add more graphs with the "Add Graph" button
+7. Add more graphs with the "Add Graph" button

 ## Browser Support